Can I Use Apple Cider Vinegar to Clean My Keurig?

 What-Are-Some-Other-Household-Staples-That-Can-Clean-Your-Keurig

 If apple cider vinegar is not accessible, don’t fret.
 There are a lot of household ingredients that can help you clean your Keurig.
-Most of them are just waiting to be noticed in your pantry.
+Most of them are probably already in your home.

 Baking Soda

 You can use baking soda to clean your Keurig, too.
 Just follow the steps above for cleaning your Keurig with apple cider vinegar.
-You must replace the vinegar with baking soda in the recipe and instructions.
+Replace the vinegar with baking soda in the guide’s instructions.

 Denture Tablets